ironbar/orangutan/reports/04_Modeling.md

 * Have same reward.
 It could be 2 (1+1, 2, 0.5+0.5+0.5+0.5)
 * Are solvable
 * Have a big time limit, this causes that the reward has more weight on the score than speed
+* Have all relevant elements

+Hopefully this better training data will allow to better understand if the model is solving all the levels and to get a more stable LB score.

 ### Development

+#### First steps

+On the first steps I'm goint to create arenas with the positions of the unmovable objects fixed or at least that never create impossible situations.

+* No walls, but red goals and boxes
+* Wall in the middle and all the elements above
+* Wall in the border
+* Walls creating some kind of labyrinth
+* Death zone in the center
+* Platform with some goals

+I will create one yaml file for each goal category.
+(1+1, 2, 0.5+0.5+0.5+0.5, 2g) Files will be on saved on: data/env_configs/train_006

 ### Results